Last Updated: September 5, 2023

 10. Consider appropriate scale for your community as one of your land use planning principles.
 Sometimes we try to change the character of an entire neighborhood by building one, two, or five houses, and that probably will not be enough.
 On the other side of things, we think we can somehow allow the development of 200 new contemporary design homes on the edge of a neighborhood of 300 historic homes without forever changing the character of the historic area.
 That probably won't work either.
 This is what we mean by scale.

 In some cases, that means prohibiting any further development of a particular type.
 For example, you might already have too much speculative office space near your downtown.
 Yes, if you don't provide further opportunities to repeat what successful developers have done in the recent past, other developers will complain, but your community is more important than easy profits for developers or even popularity with developers.

 In other cases, this principle will mean aggressively mapping for additions to current land uses that you have in undesirably small quantities.

 11. In general, try to create districts that are close to square in shape, as opposed to long oblongs.
 For instance, rather than strip development along a highway, create a wholesaling district with good access to the highway.
 Of course for retail and entertainment districts, try not to make them linear.

-Streams, bikeways, and the oceanfronts and valley floors mentioned earlier will be linear, but shopping areas need plazas, benches, and fountains in the middle, don't you think?
+Streams, bikeways, and the oceanfronts and valley floors mentioned earlier will be linear, but even then, consider square-like or similar rectangles for the adjoining land uses.